freeCodeCamp/freeCodeCamp/guide/english/cplusplus/do-while-loop/index.md

 ```

-Note: Remember to use a semicolon ';' at the end of the condition.
+Note: Remember to use a semicolon ';' at the end of the condition or it may not compile correctly on some computers.

 ## Details about do-while loop